 The USM Community Garden consists of 36 raised beds located in the heart of the Portland Campus.
 All are welcome to visit the garden space in front of the Sullivan Gym!

-Plots are no longer available for the 2014 growing season but please write us an email to be added to the waiting list!
-Current students get first prioity to be considered for a plot each season; alumni, staff and faculty will be considered given there is space.
+Plots are available for the 2015 growing season, please write us an email to find out how to join.
+Current students get first prioity consideration for a plot each season; alumni, staff and faculty will be considered given there is space.

 Please contact: firstname.lastname@example.org if you are interested in growing with us.

 We will be completing the application process by May 1, 2015, so be in touch!